Context-self contrastive pretraining for crop type semantic segmentation: Experiments

 \subsection{T31TFM-1618 dataset for crop type segmentation}

 For generating our densely annotated crop segmentation dataset we are using ground truth crop type data available in the records of the {\it French Land Parcel Identification System} (RPG) \footnote{https://www.data.gouv.fr/en/datasets/registre-parcellaire-graphique-rpg-contours-des-parcelles-et-ilots-culturaux-et-leur-groupe-de-cultures-majoritaire.
-In total, the RGP includes approximately $10M$ parcels} in the form of parcel geometries.
+In total, the RGP includes approximately $10M$ parcels per year} in the form of parcel geometries.
 As a source of satellite images we use S2 products available through the {\it Copernicus Open Access Hub} (COAH) \footnote{https://scihub.copernicus.eu/}.
 The new dataset which we will refer to as T31TFM-1618 covers the full extent of the {\it T31TFM} S2 tile in France for the years 2016-18.
-This is the same AOI as \cite{garnot2019satellite}, however, we extend the time period of interest to three years and provide dense annotations for crop types and parcel identities.
+This is the same AOI as \cite{garnot2019satellite}, however, we extend the time period of interest to three years, with separate ground truths provided for each year, and provide dense annotations for crop types and parcel identities.
 Our AOI also has some overlap with the AOI of \cite{garnot_iccv} which is concurrent work to ours.
 In Table \ref{dataset_comparison} we compare our dataset with other large scale crop type identification datasets.
 The T31TFM-1618 dataset is the largest, to our knowledge, publicly available dataset for crop type semantic segmentation.
 Its AOI covers the full extent of a densely cultivated S2 tile and by including three years it spans the longest time period among similar datasets.
-Additionally, it includes dense annotations for parcel identities enabling the training of instance segmentation models and is the first dataset to include semantic labels at a higher resolution than the input images.
+In total, 575k agricultural parcels are used for ground truth data.
+These are uniformly distributed within the 3-year POI, with approximately 192k agricultural parcels used to derive the ground truth data for each year.
+Additionally, it includes dense annotations for parcel identities enabling the training of object detection and instance segmentation models.
 In Fig.\ref{fig:all_labels} we show pixel counts per label type for all labels.
 Days in the form of "day-of-the-year" ({\it doy}) for the observations included in the dataset are shown in Fig.\ref{fig:doy} separate for each year.

 The automated process for generating the dataset includes the following steps: defining an AOI and a POI, downloading all relevant satellite images, extracting and rasterizing all relevant ground truth data, grouping and sorting satellite images to create timeseries objects and matching ground truths with timeseries by location.
 As a final step, we create {\it boolean} masks for regions that should be masked out during training and evaluation.
 These include non-agricultural regions, crop types we do not wish to include as well as pixels contained to more than one parcels due to geocoding errors.
 Samples that contain no classes other than the background class are removed from the training and evaluation sets.